UbiquityRobotics/learn/quick_start/logitech.markdown

 Shows everything is running.
 You now should be able use the controller to drive the robot.

+#### Modify The Logitech Joystick Default Parameters

+The Logitech F710 is an approved joystick controller for the Magni robot.
+The default scale for the joystick is 0 to 1.0.
+Output values can be found in the file /opt/ros/kinetic/share/magni_teleop/param/logitech.yaml.
+The values most commonly modified are these:

+* scale_linear     This value controls the maximum velocity the joystick will control for maximum forward or reverse joystick movement.

+* scale_angular    This value controls the maximum turning rate in radians per second.
+Some users lower this for slower turning when the joystick is pushed all the way right or left.

 <<[back](unboxing)- - - - - - - - - - [next](robot_commander)>>